See Student Fees and Charges below for current figures.

 Payment of Tuition and Fees

 Student accounts are billed each semester.
 Tuition statements are sent out electronically, and an e-mail is sent each time a bill is issued.
-Current account information – including charges, payments, and refund amounts – is available online at ysu.edu/viewmybill.
-Tuition statements may also be printed from this site
+Current account information – including charges, payments, and refund amounts – is available online via the MyYSU Portal.
+Tuition statements may also be printed from this site.

-* in person at the payment windows on the second floor of Meshel Hall.
-Cashier Hours are Monday through Friday 10:00 a.m. - 2:00 p.m.
+- in person at the payment windows on the second floor of Meshel Hall.
+Cashier Office Hours are Monday through Friday 10:00 a.m. - 2:00 p.m.

-*via the payment drop box also located on the second floor of Meshel Hall (check only, no cash) or
+- via the payment drop box also located on the second floor of Meshel Hall, or

 A payment plan is also available that will allow you to spread your payments out over a longer period.
 Payment plan enrollment must be processed online and requires an initial payment at the time of enrollment.
 There is a fee for enrollment in the payment plan, and late payments are subject to late payment fee assessment.